Men's Floor Hockey

 - After a goal, play will resume with a face-off at center

-- stick blades are not to come above the height of the goal crossbar when playing; this includes shots (wind-up and follow-through), high balls, deflections, checks, maneuvering around players, etc. This is to prevent injury (ie. cuts) and will be strictly enforced.
+- stick blades are not to come above the height of the crossbar when playing; this includes shots (wind-up and follow-through), high balls, deflections, checks, maneuvering around players, etc. This is to prevent injury (ie. cuts) and will be strictly enforced.
+However, an exception will be made if the player with the ball is the "last man", in which case the player can wind up above the height of the crossbar.
 Goalies will be given leeway in this matter.

-- a player may take the ball from the air and set it at his feet; the ball may not be batted or thrown ahead in order to avoid another player
+- a player may take the ball from the air and set it at his feet; the ball may not thrown ahead in order to avoid another player

 - when freezing the ball, a goalie must have one foot or another part of his body in the lower half of the black basketball key.
 If the ball is stopped outside of the key and no attempt is made to return to the key for a whistle, a penalty will be given for delay of game.